Are foreigners allowed to own property in North Carolina?

 When we asked expats in North Carolina if foreigners are allowed to own property, they answered...

 "Yes, foreigners are allowed to own property in North Carolina.
 There are no restrictions on foreign ownership of real estate in the state, and foreign nationals may purchase and own real estate in North Carolina just as any other individual or entity.
 However, foreign nationals must comply with all applicable federal and state laws, including those related to taxation and immigration.
-Additionally, foreign nationals may need to obtain a visa or other authorization from the U.S. government in order to purchase property in North Carolina," wrote a member who made the move to North Carolina.
+Additionally, foreign nationals may need to obtain a visa or other authorization from the U.S. government in order to purchase property in North Carolina," said another expat in North Carolina.

 Other Questions: